Reid G. Smith

 • Reusability In An Object-Oriented Programming Environment.
 AMCEE/NTU Software Reuse Seminar (Satellite Broadcast), Palo Alto, CA, USA, October, 1987.

-• Form and Content in Knowledge-Intensive Development EnvironmentsIEEE CompCon, Panel on Future Knowledge Engineering Environments, San Francisco, CA, February, 1987.
-(1 MB) pdf
+• Form and Content in Knowledge-Intensive Development EnvironmentsIEEE CompCon, Panel on Future Knowledge Engineering Environments, San Francisco, CA, February, 1987. pdf

 • Knowledge-Intensive Development EnvironmentsAAAI National Conference, Panel on Future Directions for Expert Systems, Philadelphia, PA, USA, August, 1986. pdf